fabuloso/hellodocker/README.md

 #HelloWorld with Docker using Spring boot

-An example of a java application running on Docker using spring boot
+This is an example of a java application based on Spring Boot, Mongo and Docker.

 ## Build project
 ```mvn package docker:build```